What's the simplest and cheapest kind of water filter you can get? I'd have to say it's the faucet mount water filter.

 There's no indicator to tell you when to change the filter.
-The manufacturer suggests replacing it after 300 gallons, or about every 3 months.
-You can also tell by the taste of the water when the filter is shot.
+But, the manufacturer suggests replacing it after 500 gallons, or about every 8 months.
+You can also tell by the taste of the water when the filter is worn out.

-You get a one year warranty on the LittleWell plus lifetime technical support from iSpring.
+You get a one year warranty on the DF2 plus lifetime technical support from iSpring.
 Their customer service seems to be responsive and helpful should you have any problems.

 And, in case you've never heard of iSpring, it's a family-owned business in Georgia that makes commercial and residential water softeners and filters, including reverse osmosis.

 Culligan has been manufacturing water softeners and water filtration systems since the mid 1930's.
 You generally can only find their products online or at local Culligan dealerships.

 The Culligan FM-25 uses a carbon block filter to reduce contaminants like chlorine, atrazine, cysts, lead, and VOCs.
 It has been tested and certified by NSF International under NSF/ANSI Standard 42 (aesthetic effects) and 53 (health effects).

 Lab test results show that it reduces lead an average of 98%.
 That's not bad, but it's not quite as good as PUR.